 Moreover, Tsipras and his finance minister, Yanis Varoufakis, are missing the point in emphasising the Greek inability to pay back its outstanding sovereign debt.
 They have failed to understand that the real problem lies in the credit crunch destroying domestic businesses and jobs.
 By declaring bankruptcy many years before the event may materialize, they are forcing the banking system to the brink of collapse.
 Unless they act quickly to bolster confidence in their economy, a massive recession might ensue.

 Spain and Portugal have startled commission officials by filing a claim against a fellow partner.
 In taking such a reckless step, they are alienating themselves from Greek support in future negotiations.

 Spain, for instance, faces a number of sensitive issues about its borders that may require full solidarity from EU partners.
 Just think about Gibraltar and cities in North Africa.
 No one in Brussels understands why Spain would engage such an acrimonious war of words with a country it might resort to for help in the future.
 Do not forget that key issues still require unanimous support.

 This is even more pertinent when we consider that neither country has the power to block agreements on the European agenda.
 Both may show reluctance but will ultimately bend to the wish of those that really matter in EU decisionmaking: Germany, the United Kingdom and France.
 Others simply fail to command enough self-assurance for vetoing essential issues.
 Mariano Rajoy would well advised to pay lip service to actors with a willingness to ignite a crisis whose consequences the are ill-equipped to deal with.

-This story originally appeared at The Corner, Spain’s only English-language financial news website, March 3, 2015.
+This story first appeared at The Corner, Spain’s only English-language financial news website, March 3, 2015.